 The cabinets in this unit are constructed on site at the Newmar production facility.
-Hardwood frame doors with raised panels are standard throughout the unit.
+Oak cabinet doors with raised panels are featured throughout the unit.
+Snow maple cabinets are optional.
 Brass door and drawer handles give the interior an added touch of class.